Covariant constructive gravity: A step-by-step guide towards alternative theories of gravity: Perturbation theory

-Moreover, we want to incorporate the fact that on small scales, spacetime is in reasonable approximation described by the geometry of Minkowski spacetime.
-Differently stated, we want to choose $N_A=N_A(\eta_{ab})$ such that we can interpret the perturbative theory of gravity as an expansion around Minkowski spacetime, where $N_A$ are obtained as functions of the Minkowski metric $\eta_{ab}$, such that: \begin{itemize} \item[(i)] $\mathcal{L}_{\text{mat}} (N_A, -)$ yields a description of the matter field equivalent to placing it on Minkowski spacetime. \item[(ii)] $N_A(\eta_{ab})$ is \textbf{\textit{Lorentz-invariant}}, i.e., it holds that: $0 = N_A C^{Am}_{Bn}(K_{(i)})^n_m$, for the $6$ Lorentz generators $(K_{(i)})^n_m \in \bigl \{\eta_{m [r}\delta^n_{s]} \ \big \vert \ r < s \bigr \}$. \end{itemize} We define the coordinate deviation from the expansion point:
+Moreover, we want to incorporate the fact that, on small scales, spacetime is in reasonable approximation described by the geometry of Minkowski spacetime.
+We therefore choose $N_A=N_A(\eta_{ab})$ such that we can interpret the perturbative theory of gravity as an expansion around Minkowski spacetime, where $N_A$ are obtained as functions of the Minkowski metric $\eta_{ab}$, such that: \begin{enumerate}[label=(\roman*)] \item $\mathcal{L}_{\text{mat}} (N_A, -)$ yields a description of the matter field equivalent to placing it on Minkowski spacetime. \item $N_A(\eta_{ab})$ is \emph{Lorentz invariant}, i.e., it holds that $0 = N_A C^{Am}_{Bn}(K_{(i)})^n_m$ for the 6 Lorentz generators $(K_{(i)})^n_m \in \bigl \{\eta^{\vphantom{n}}_{m [r}\delta^n_{s]} \mid r < s \bigr \}$. \end{enumerate} We define the coordinate deviation from the expansion point,

-and expand the gravitational Lagrangian $L_{\textbf{grav}}$ as formal power series around $p_0$ up to finite order:
+and expand the gravitational Lagrangian $L_{\text{grav}}$ as formal power series around $p_0$ up to finite order $q$:

-Here the expressions $a_0, a^{A},...$ are constants.
+Here the expressions $a_0, a^{A},\dots$ are constants.
 Note that we do not include any explicit dependency on $x^m$ in the expansion, as the first equation in (\ref{DiffeoEqn}) prohibits such.
-Further note that terms that include a total of more than two spacetime derivatives\footnote{For instance, $a^{ApBI}H_{Ap}H_{BI}$ includes a total of $3$ spacetime derivatives.} must be removed from the expansion (\ref{LperRed}) as these terms would necessarily make the gravitational principal polynomial $\mathcal{P}_{\text{grav}}$ depend on derivative coordinates $v_{Ap}$ and $v_{AI}$ and thus be causally incompatible with $\mathcal{P}_{\text{mat}}$.
-Finally, note that we excluded terms that only feature a single spacetime derivative.
-We will subsequently show how the required Lorentz invariance of the expansion point $N_A$ enters the PDE (\ref{DiffeoEqn}) and imposes restrictions on the expansion coefficients.
+Further note that terms that include a total of more than two spacetime derivatives\footnote{For instance, $a^{ApBI}H_{Ap}H_{BI}$ includes a total of 3 spacetime derivatives.} must be removed from the expansion (\ref{LperRed}) as these terms would necessarily make the gravitational principal polynomial $\mathcal{P}_{\text{grav}}$ depend on derivative coordinates $v_{Ap}$ and $v_{AI}$ and thus be causally incompatible with $\mathcal{P}_{\text{mat}}$.
+Finally, note that we excluded terms that only feature a single spacetime derivative, as such are prohibited for the following reason: We will subsequently show how the required Lorentz invariance of the expansion point $N_A$ enters the PDE (\ref{DiffeoEqn}) and imposes restrictions on the expansion coefficients.
 In particular, we will see that this forbids terms with a single spacetime derivative.
-For simplicity, we thus already removed these terms in the expansion above.

 Inserting the expansion (\ref{LperRed}) into PDE (\ref{DiffeoEqn}) and evaluating at the expansion point $p_0$ yields the following system of linear equations for the first-order expansion coefficients: